Tomasz Ponitka

 Teaching

-I served as a teaching assistant for the following undergraduate course:
+I served as a teaching assistant (TA) for Algorithmic Game Theory (Tel Aviv University, 1st Semester 2023-2024).

 I also prepared students for the Polish Olympiad in Informatics through various roles: